THE BAND MUSICAL

 THE BAND is directed by Kim Gavin and Jack Ryder, designed by Jon Bausor and choreographed by Kim Gavin, with lighting design by Patrick Woodroffe, video design by Luke Halls and sound design by Terry Jardine and Nick Lidster.

 THE BAND is produced by David Pugh & Dafydd Rogers and Gary Barlow, Howard Donald, Mark Owen, Robbie Williams.

 The musical stars Rachel Lumberg as Rachel, Alison Fitzjohn as Claire, Emily Joyce as Heather, Jayne McKenna as Zoe, AJ Bentley, Nick Carsberg, Curtis T Johns, Yazdan Qafouri and Sario Solomon, collectively known as Five to Five.

 Click here to book tickets*.

 Enjoyed our THE BAND MUSICAL review?
-Then why not check out other recent show reviews below on Practically Perfect Mums?
+Then check out our latest show reviews on Practically Perfect Mums

 DISCLOSURE: WE RECEIVED TICKETS FOR PURPOSES OF THIS REVIEW.
 ALL OPINIONS ARE MY/OUR OWN.